 The Benefits of Using Case Studies

-Because we’re unable to use testimonials in the financial services industry case studies are a great alternative.
-Case studies are a way of marketing that give potential clients a detailed start to finish look at how they can benefit from your business.
+Despite the SEC’s new marketing rule, many advisors are still unsure of how to approach testimonials.
+Case studies offer an alternative way of marketing that gives potential clients a detailed start-to-finish look at how they can benefit from your business.
 When people know what to expect, they’ll be much more willing to jump right into working with you- which is exactly what you want.

 First things first, you should make a page on your website dedicated solely to your case studies.
 This makes them easy to find and helps them stand out, as opposed to burying them in other tabs.

 Ideally, you want potential clients to be drawn to them and encourage them to read the studies when they visit your website, so displaying them prominently is key.
-This will also show how unique your site and firm are, since case studies aren’t as typical as many other pages.
+This will also show your site and firm’s uniqueness since case studies aren’t as typical as many other pages.